Are you an entrepreneur? If so, then I feel your struggle with having a busy schedule you have to juggle. Especially if you also have kids as I do.

 As an entrepreneur and parent, you have many different things pulling at you every moment of every day.
 You have to decide what your focus will be from moment to moment.
 That constant chaos could keep you repeatedly from living a day that makes you feel fulfilled and happy.

-Here’s the thing, though…my perfect day is not going to look the same as your perfect day.
+Here’s the thing, though…my perfect day is not going to look the same as yours.
 That’s why I recommend you journal about this and start visualizing what it can look like.
 Also, this is not a one-time thought.
-You will need to revisit your perfect day every few months and make tweaks as things in your life change.
+You will need to revisit your game plan every few months and make tweaks as things in your life change.

-I like to look at my perfect day in three buckets.
+I like to look at my ideal day in three buckets.

 - My workday